botmakeradmin/botmakeradmin.github.io/docs/es/respuestas-del-bot-que-necesito-saber.md

 ## Vídeo
   - **Facebook Messenger y WebChat**:
-	- Formato MP4, preferiblemente noo superiores a 5mb.
+	- Formato MP4, preferiblemente no superiores a 5mb.

 - **Telegram**:
 	- Formato MP4 no superiores a 50mb.